truc0/another-jcss/README.md

 It has lower accurency than [PhotonQuantum/jcss-rs](https://github.com/PhotonQuantum/jcss-rs) but may have higher availability since it works for different image size.

-JCSS stands for jAccoutn Captcha Solver Service.
+JCSS stands for jAccount Captcha Solver Service.

 ## Usage